gongwan33/Netgear-WNDR4300-Openwrt/README.md

 ## make
 make -j1 V=sc

 (If you are in China, you may encounter some errors caused by GFW.
-Try to use a proxy to solve the problem.)
+Try to use a proxy to solve the problem.
+Please refer to https://geekblog.mybluemix.net/ or https://geekwagner.blogspot.com/ for some possible solutions.)

 ## Complete
 The image will be in ./bin/targets/ar71xx/nand